tomm/tactical-angband/README.md

 ### Druid

-* Portal now has the same range as Phase Door.
 * Sense Surroundings spell is now a timed effect that detects nearby dungeon features by walk distance from the player.